 As with our other analytics pages, we do “smart aggregation” of the paths to simplify what gets shown to the user.
 If the only significant changes happen deep within the file tree (/foo/bar/baz/qux/norf), you’ll see only that path in the detailed change data and not the parent directories (/foo/, /foo/bar/, etc...).
 If lots of small files and directories were changed in /foo/ that add up to a significant change, you’ll see only /foo/.
 If both types of change happen simultaneously, you’ll see changes associated with /foo/bar/baz/qux/norf/ as well as /foo/.

 This design means that we are not collecting or showing all changes for a given time period.
 Instead we are showing only the most significant changes.
-Significant is defined as consuming 0.1% or more of the total used capacity.
-This feature is not an audit log.
-It’s intended to show high level trends.
+"Significant" in this case is defined as consuming 0.1% or more of the total used capacity.
+This feature is not an audit log—it’s intended to show high-level trends.

 There are several cases that may cause the data to be incomplete or less detailed than desired.

 - Unable to get the total used capacity—There are several reasons why the data for a given hour may not be available.
 If the cluster is down or was 100% full, it won’t be possible to store the data point.
 The graph will show a gap in the line and say “no data.”

 - Unable to collect details—To gather the data needed to list the detailed breakdown, we have a background task that collects the aggregate data from the file system.
 If this is takes more than 55 minutes (due to very deep directories or a cluster under heavy load) we will stop the process.
 The process can also get interrupted by a quorum event.
 In those cases, when you select a time period, you’ll see “Sorry, no details are available for [time window]”